 What does Title IX protect against?

 Title IX of the education amendments act was established in 1972 to address this gap.
-The purpose of the law was to ensure that women received equal opportunity to take part in educational programs and activities.
+The purpose of the law was to ensure that women received equal opportunities to take part in educational programs and activities.

-Under Title IX, schools and colleges cannot discriminate among students, faculty and staff on the basis of sex or gender identity.
-They must have systems in place to deter such harassment, and develop policies to promote a bias-free culture.
+Under Title IX, schools and colleges cannot discriminate among students, faculty, and staff on the basis of sex or gender identity.
+They must have systems in place to deter such harassment and develop policies to promote a bias-free culture.

 Title IX protections encompass all programs funded by federal money.
 And the protections extend to all aspects of education.
 This includes recruitment, admission, course offerings, counseling, scholarships, facilities and housing, and athletics.

-The Title IX protects against all types of sex discrimination.
+Title IX protects against all types of sex discrimination.
 Sexual harassment, bullying, stereotyping, and sexual violence are considered as Title IX offenses.